RowinRuizendaal/web-app-from-scratch-2021/README.md

 ## What can you do with this web app?

-For now the meaning of this webapp is that you can pick any highlighted artist, after you find an artisist of your choice you can see their songs in a carousel, discovering new songs that you might never heared from your favorite artist. (discoverability)
+Ever had that moment where you like a song of any artist but you dont know any other songs from that artist?
+With this tool you can search on any artist and view all their music previews within just a 2 steps.

+Fill in their artist name,

+Click on the desired artist

+All their songs are within one simple overview carousel

 ## What does this app need to be a perfect app from now on?

-Maybe a search field where people can search on their favorite artist instead of having the choise from a few, like feature (?)
+Like feature to save any songs from your favorite artist,

+Better API connection with limitless calls